Investigate alerts in Microsoft Defender XDR

 Throughout an alert page, you can select the ellipses (...) beside any entity to see available actions, such as linking the alert to another incident.
 The list of available actions depends on the type of alert.

-Microsoft 365 Defender alerts may come from solutions like Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Defender for Identity, Microsoft Defender for Cloud Apps, the app governance add-on for Microsoft Defender for Cloud Apps, Azure Active Directory Identity Protection, and Microsoft Data Loss Prevention.
+Microsoft Defender XDR alerts may come from solutions like Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Defender for Identity, Microsoft Defender for Cloud Apps, the app governance add-on for Microsoft Defender for Cloud Apps, Microsoft Entra ID Protection, and Microsoft Data Loss Prevention.
 You may notice alerts with prepended characters in the alert.
 The following table provides guidance to help you understand the mapping of alert sources based on the prepended character on the alert.

 - The prepended GUIDs are specific only to unified experiences such as unified alerts queue, unified alerts page, unified investigation, and unified incident.